browserengineering/book/book/styles.md

          return isinstance(node, Element) and self.tag == node.tag
 ```

-Since descendant selectors wrap other selectors, their `match` method
+Descendant selectors wrap other selectors, so their `match` method is
-is recursive:
+recursive:

 ``` {.python}
 class DescendantSelector: